Serious about exploring New Zealand’s North Island? At one point or another, you’ll need to figure out where to stay in Wellington.

 - QT Wellington: This mid-range luxury hotel sits along the waterfront two blocks from Courtenay Place.
 It’s a fantastic choice for squeezing the most out of the area.
 The rooms & suites are decorated in dark rich colours and feature elegant decor.
 They’re bound to turn heads.
 There’s a whole menu of luxurious amenities, too.
 Relax at the indoor swimming pool, spa pool, sauna, or day spa.
 To stay active, there’s also a fitness centre here.

-- U Residence Hotel: Need a little more space on your stay in Wellington?
+- U Residence Hotel: Need a little more space?
 Lay your head down in a suite or apartment at this lovely aparthotel.
 The suites here come equipped with a balcony, laundry facilities, and a kitchen (or kitchenette) for self-catering.
 Other amenities include free WiFi and a fitness centre.

 Te Aro✔ Best neighbourhood to stay in Wellington for foodies

 Te Aro stretches south of Wellington Harbour to the edge of the city centre.
 The district is among the city’s most interesting quarters.
 The area is home to Wellington’s most famous attraction, Te Papa Tongarewa Museum.
 In Te Aro, you’ll also find Cuba Street, a popular food & drink and shopping hotspot.

 Staying in Te Aro will suit most travellers visiting Wellington.
 It’s a particularly great destination for foodies.
 This lively area teems with amazing restaurants, bistros, and brasseries.
 Most are concentrated around Cuba Street, Dixon Street, Manners Street, and Courtenay Place.
 You’ll get to indugle in everything from craft beer & cocktails to delicious Mexican food or Southeast Asian delights.